richmonddecker/justin-webshot/README.md

 3. If selected, save the WHOLE web page instead of just the top rendered screen.

 To accomplish 1, I use selenium webdriver, and a package called webdriverdownloader.
-The webdriverdownloader will automatically download a Chrome webdriver each time.
+The webdriverdownloader will check if the driver exists at the expected filepath.
-Although this repeated functionality is not ideal, it ensures that there is always a functioning driver installed on the system and that it knows where this driver is located.
+If not, it will automatically download a Chrome webdriver to this filepath in ~/bin/chromedriver This prevents the driver from having to be downloaded on each repeated call of the code.
 Then, this driver is used to render the webpage, and to save the screenshot.

 To accomplish 2, we use the boto3 library to create a Session.
 This Session will check the user's